Do you find it difficult to generate consistent revenue for your online course business? You almost certainly require a sales funnel.

 In this phase, your student already knows who you are, but they are not ready to buy from you yet.

-So you should keep their attention by providing as much useful information as possible, under the form of free educational content, and in-depth guides are a great way of doing that.
+So you should keep their attention by providing as much useful information as possible, in the form of free educational content, and in-depth guides are a great way of doing that.

 3: Short Webinars